-The second group of foraging bees are more reticent.
-While they do not exhibit a lot of scouting behavior – reticent bees are hard workers that toil to collect the food and bring it back to the nest.
+The second group of foragers are more reticent.
+While they do not exhibit a lot of scouting behavior – reticent bees are hard workers that toil to collect the needed items.

 Honey Bee Foraging Behavior

 The level of nectar/honey stored in the hive does not seem to have a strong effect on the foraging behavior of individual bees.
 Bees continue to work as long as there is food to gather and somewhere to put it.

 Pollen collection however is more closely related to colony needs.
 A colony with brood present and low pollen stores will stimulate more pollen foraging.

 Developing young give off brood pheromones.
 These chemical messengers signal that more pollen is needed.

 However, genetics also play a role in behavior.
 Some breeds exhibit small differences in behaviors and foraging – even within the same race.

 Foraging bees can travel several miles from their hive if necessary.
 A two mile radius is often given as an estimate.
 However, they tend to remain close if possible.

 Why fly far away and use up extra energy if food is available nearby?
 Flying farther to forage also exposes the bees to more pesticides and insect predators.

 The process of food gathering varies a bit throughout the season.
 The needs of the colony change day by day or week by week.